Understanding long-range opposite charge repulsion in multivalent salt solutions: Results and Discussion

-To uncover the origin of opposite-charge attraction, we analyze different components in the free energy.
+In Figure \ref{fig:edl_str} we show the molecular picture of electrical double layers corresponding to the three force curves for the case of divalent salt solution presented in Figure \ref{fig:div_p}.
+Although the force between the two plates transitions from attractive ($c_b = 0.01$ M) to repulsive ($c_b = 0.05$ M and 0.1 M), there is no significant change in the nature of the $\psi(z)$ and $c(z)$ profiles, suggesting a nontrivial origin for the repulsive force.
+Therefore, to uncover the origin of opposite-charge attraction, we analyze different components in the free energy.
 The free energy of the system can be divided into two major components: a repulsive entropic component due to the ionic osmotic pressure and an attractive electrostatic component due to the interactions of the oppositely charged surfaces.
 The more ions coming to the slit between the two plates, the stronger the osmotic repulsion and the weaker the electrostatic attraction due to the enhanced screening.
 Figure \ref{fig:conc_conc_ocr} quantifies the average ion concentration $c_{avg}$ in the slit as a function of $D$.
 Compared to the mean-field PB results, significant additional amount of ions are attracted to the slit as a result of ion correlations.
 This paves the way for the dominance of the entropic component in the free energy in a certain regime of $D$, turning the force from attraction to repulsion.
 The locations of the maximum of $c_{avg}$ are close to the peak positions of $P$ in Figure \ref{fig:force_conc}, which confirms that the entropic component is responsible for the opposite-charge repulsion.

 Although previous studies indicated that opposite-charge repulsion is related to overcharging of the surface, the origin and nature of the relationship between these two phenomena remains unclear to our knowledge.
 Figure \ref{fig:ov_h} plots the apparent surface charge density $\sigma_\mathrm{app}$ of Plate 1 for divalent salt at $c_\mathrm{b} = 0.4$ M. The divalent cations play the role of the counterion for the negatively charged Plate 1 and will strongly accumulate near the plate surface. $\sigma_\mathrm{app}$ is defined as $\sigma_\mathrm{app}(z) = \sigma_1 + \int_0^z \rho(z^*)dz^*$ with $\rho(z)$ the local net charge density at distance $z$ from plate 1 ($z \in [0,D]$).
 Thus, $\sigma_\mathrm{app} = \sigma_1$ at $z=0$, whereas $\sigma_\mathrm{app} = -\sigma_2$ at $z=D$.
 The sign of $\sigma_\mathrm{app}$ signifies the occurrence of overcharging: if $\sigma_\mathrm{app} > 0$ at any position $z$, the electrical double layer is considered overcharged.
 Based on this definition, profiles for $D = 7$ and $10$ $\text{\AA}$ shown in Figure \ref{fig:ov_h} correspond to normal double layers without overcharging, whereas those for $D = 20$ and $26$ $\text{\AA}$ represent overcharged double layers.
 On the other hand, the pressure profile for $c_\mathrm{b} = 0.4$ M in Figure \ref{fig:force_conc} shows that the force is attractive at $D = 7\ \text{\AA}$ and turns to repulsive for $D = 10, 20$ and $26$ $\text{\AA}$.
 The comparison between the double layer structure and force clearly indicates that, at $D = 10\ \text{\AA}$, opposite-charge repulsion occurs in the absence of overcharging.
 Therefore, the occurrence of opposite-charge repulsion is not necessarily accompanied by overcharging of the double layer.